-When lung cancer is treated with conventional radiation, it’s difficult to deliver a high enough dose without also exposing the esophagus, heart and spinal cord.
+When lung cancer is treated with conventional radiation, it is difficult to deliver a high enough radiation dose to control the cancer without also damaging the normal lungs, esophagus, heart and spinal cord.

 - Malignant mesothelioma

 - Thymomas and and thymic carcinomas